gypsydave5/gypsydave5.github.io/posts/go-design-patterns.md

 [^3]: Kotlin, an increasingly popular JVM language that is a superset of Java, makes this almost as easy as Go does through declaring that classes implement an interface by delegating to one of their constructor arguments: `class Derived(b: Base) : Base by b`.
 See https://kotlinlang.org/docs/delegation.html#overriding-a-member-of-an-interface-implemented-by-delegation

 [^6]: _Design Patterns: Elements of Reusable Software_ by Gamma, Helm, Johnson & Vlissides, p.20

+[^7]: Of course, you could argue that if you've got your code in this situation then the problem really isn't the test.